Reality Check: Would Catalonia be a viable country?

 Trappings of statehood

 To the casual observer, Catalonia looks like it has already got many of the trappings of a state.
 Flags.
 A parliament.
-The leader, Carles Puigdemont.
+But its leader, Carles Puigdemont, is in self-imposed exile in Belgium.

 The region has its own police force, the Mossos d'Esquadra.
 It has its own broadcast regulator, and even boasts a series of foreign "missions" - mini embassies that promote trade and investment in Catalonia around the world.
 Catalonia delivers some public services already - schools and healthcare, for example.